-Anti-scan will be turned off after:
+The anti-scan feature will turn off after:

 - one minute of keypad inactivity.

-- the remote entry transmitter UNLOCK button is pressed.
+- pressing the ${}^{\bullet}$ control on the remote entry transmitter.

 - the ignition is turned to the ON position.

-Unlocking the doors with the keyless entry system
+Unlocking and locking the doors using keyless entry

-To unlock the driver door, enter either the factory set code or the personal code (each digit must be pressed within five seconds of the prior digit).
-The interior lamps will also illuminate.
+To unlock the driver's door, enter the factory set 5-digit code or your personal code.
+Each number must be pressed within five seconds of each other.
+The interior lamps will illuminate after pressing the first control on the keypad.

-To unlock all doors, enter the factory set code or personal code (driver door unlocks) and press the 3/4 control within five seconds.
+To unlock all doors, press the 3 • 4 control within five seconds.